cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 #### Note

 One other way to reduce the inference time is to convert the models to use FP16/BFP16, in mixed mode or not and then choose the accelerator that gives the best performance in half precision mode - i.e. T4/V100.
+A difference of an order of a magnitude can be expected.

 ## Launching the Client